 Expired or unwanted prescription and over-the-counter medications from households should never be disposed of by flushing them down the toilet or drain.
 Although this method of disposal prevents accidental ingestion, it can cause contamination to Florida’s aquatic environment because wastewater treatment plants are not designed to remove many of these medications.
+Unwanted drugs may be brought to Police Services for disposal (PDF).

 Seven Steps to Safety